Index Theory and Supersymmetry of 5D Horizons: Conclusions

-0.5cm {\bf Acknowledgements} 0.1cm JG is supported by the STFC grant, ST/1004874/1.
-GP is partially supported by the STFC rolling grant ST/G000/395/1.
-J. Grover is supported by the Portuguese Fundac\~ ao para a Ci\^encia e a Tecnologia, under the grant SFRH/BPD/78142/2011.
+J. Gutowski is supported by the STFC grant, ST/1004874/1.
+G. Papadopoulos is partially supported by the STFC rolling grant ST/G000/395/1.
+J. Grover is supported by FCT-Portugal, under the grant SFRH/BPD/78142/2011, and the project PTDC/FIS/116625/2010, as well as by the NRHEPÐ295189 FP7-PEOPLE-2011-IRSES Grant.
 The authors would like to thank J. Figueroa-O'Farrill, J. Lotay and M. Singer for useful discussions.
-0.5cm

-{Spin Connection and Curvature}
+\section{Spin Connection and Curvature}

 The non-vanishing components of the spin connection in the frame basis ({\ref{nhbasis}}) are

 where $\hat\Omega$ denotes the spin-connection of the 3-manifold ${{\cal{S}}}$ with basis ${\bf{e}}^i$.
 If $f$ is any function of spacetime, then frame derivatives are expressed in terms of co-ordinate derivatives as